calebmsword/javascript-notes/README.md

       throw new TypeError(`Class constructor ${NameOfClass.name} cannot be invoked without 'new'`);
     }

+    /*
-    // it's actually more likely that the commands specified in the `constructor` method are copy-pasted here during transpilation
+    Everything from the `constructor` method in the class body is (probably) copy-pasted here verbatim */
-    // but this would work too
-    const result = constructorFromClass.apply(this, argsFromConstructor);
-    if (typeof result === "object") {
-      return result;
-    }
   }

   // a class can extend null; if no extend is specified, then the prototype is Object.prototype